hphelion/documentation/cli.unix.2.compute.md

     ...
     ubuntu@cli-test-srv1:~$

-To change the password of an existing server:
+To change the password of an existing server, run:

     $ hpcloud servers:password myserver new_password
     Password changed for server 'myserver'.

-To perform a soft or hard reboot of an existing server:
+To perform a soft or hard reboot of an existing server, run:

     $ hpcloud servers:reboot myserver
     Soft rebooting server 'myserver'.